-While the need is expressed in countywide terms, housing affordability varies significantly across jurisdictions.
-In addressing housing needs, less affordable jurisdictions will need to take significant action to increase affordability across all income levels while more affordable jurisdictions will need to take significant action to preserve affordability.
-To succeed, all communities must address housing need where it is greatest - housing affordable to extremely low-income households.
+These Countywide Planning Policies also recognize that housing affordability varies significantly across jurisdictions.
+In addressing housing needs, less affordable jurisdictions will need to focus actions on increasing affordability for low-income households while more affordable jurisdictions will need to focus actions on preserving affordable homes at risk of price increases.
+All communities must address housing need where it is greatest-housing affordable to extremely low-income households.